plone/plone.docker/legacy/2.0/README.md

 # Plone 2.0 legacy image

 Plone 2.0.5 on Zope 2.7.8 / Python 2.3.7.
 Tarball-era template (no buildout).
-The oldest image in the matrix.
+The oldest image that runs upstream source unmodified: 1.0 is older, but needs two patches to run on this same Zope 2.7.8 stack.

 **Not for production.** Zope 2.7 has known, unpatched vulnerabilities.
 This image exists for content extraction, migration rehearsal, and historical inspection.